Ravangla is a tourist spot in south Sikkim

 Temi Tea Garden

-: It is situated at a distance of 26 kms from Ravangla.
+Ralang hot spring is situated at a distance of 26 kms from Ravangla.
 The monastery

 .
-The Old monastery was built in 1768 AD.
-According to legend the 9th Karmapa, head of the Kagyupa sect, blessed the site of the monastery with grains of rice
+The old monastery was built in 1768 AD.
+A legend says that the 9th Karmapa, head of the Kagyupa sect, blessed the site of the monastery with grains of rice

-: Tashiding, located 39 km away from Ravangla, literally means the `Central Elevated Glory`.
-Built in 1716 AD, it is the most sacred monastery complex in Sikkim and hosts the annual `Bumchu` festival during which the barrel containing holy water is opened and the level of water foretells the year lays ahead.
+Tashiding, located 39 km away from Ravangla, literally means the `Central Elevated Glory`.
+Built in 1716 AD, it is the most sacred monastery complex in Sikkim and hosts the annual `Bumchu` festival during which the barrel containing holy water is opened and the level of water foretells what the year lays ahead.

-: Trek starts with a 13 km drive to Damthang and 2.5 hrs trek.
+Trek starts with a 13 km drive to Damthang and 2.5 hours trek.
 Tendong peak offers a spectacular 360 degree view of Sikkim and the distant plains of North Bengal.